aezakzedd/pathfinder/README.md

-# MapBoard React
+# Pathfinder

-A React project that displays a 3D model on a map using MapLibre GL JS and Three.js.
+A tourist spot discovery and route planning application that displays 3D models on a map using MapLibre GL JS and Three.js.

 ## Project Structure